Student Complaint Process

 If your concern has not been resolved, you may consult with the Office of Student Success or the Office of the Provost to assist you in attempting to resolve the matter.

 Formal Complaint Process

-If you have exhausted the informal process and still have not resolved the issue, you may submit a formal complaint using the Utica College Student Complaint Form.
+If you have exhausted the informal process and still have not resolved the issue, you may submit a formal complaint using the Utica University Student Complaint Form.
 This completed form should be submitted as soon as possible and no more than 60 days after the incident occurs.